Stormwater as an Asset on Urban Campuses

 The building’s first floor contains flexible formal and informal gathering spaces, including a multi-purpose room, student lounges, a workroom, break-out areas and a kitchen.
 The residential floors feature a mix of two, four, and six-bed suites, and each contain a student lounge, kitchen, and study space.
 In addition to the preservation of the majority of mature trees on site, the creation of new green terraces, pedestrian friendly plazas, and new outdoor seating areas combine to create welcoming and engaging landscape experiences along and around the building.

 Sustainability strategies for the project include an emphasis on natural light, a green roof, permeable paving materials, storm water strategies, energy efficient systems, enclosed bicycle storage and strategies for renewable energy.
-The target is LEED Gold Certification.
+The building is LEED Gold certified.

 For more information contact Vinicius Gorgati.